-During Summer vacation 2015 all IT Services machines in over 15 locations across the three campuses have been re-imaged using the latest system image - softwware programs have been re-installed including MS Office 2013 and I.E 11.
+In addition all IT Services machines in over 15 locations across the three campuses have been re-imaged using the latest system image and all workarea locations have had carpets deep cleaned.

 All workarea locations have had carpets deep cleaned, latest Help Desk information leaflets made available and notice boards updated with relevant information.